+In a rapidly changing world, there is need for communication professionals.
 Students in our programme engage with human-technology interactions from different perspectives that reflect relevant challenges for the communication professionals of the future.
-We streamline these perspectives in the following 3 tech themes: Digital society, Changing organizations, and Persuasive tech.
+We streamline these perspectives in the following 3 contemporary themes: Digital society, Changing organisations, and Persuasive tech.